jahabeebs/code-the-hidden-language-book-notes/notes.md

     Easy to cascade 8-bit adders to add two 16-bit numbers instead Two 16-bit input values separated into low byte and high byte Carry out of the adder on right is connected to carry in of adder on left

+Chapter 15: Is This for Real?
+    Computers don't add numbers like above anymore Computers today no longer made from relays Electromechanical computers were next generation
+        Relay-based computers, the first working digital computers George Stibitz coined the term digital to distinguish them from analogy computers which were already in use Computer used to refer to a person who calculated numbers for hire Charles Babbage had an idea for a machine that could calculate numbers for these computers Never finished it
+    Ada Lovelace translated an article about Babbage's machine and added sample set of instructions for it Ada was the first person who published a computer program though Babbage was the first programmer Vacuum tubes were being used as relay replacement by the 1940s Expensive, required a lot of power, and generated a lot of heat Tubes were much faster than relay
+    Two physicists at Bell Labs wired a new type of amplifier constructed from germanium + gold The idea is that amplifiers could use semiconductors instead of vacuum tubes The first transistor, which some have called the most important invention of the 20th century Semiconductors can be made into amplifiers by sandwiching P-type semiconductor between two N-type semiconductors (NPN transistor)
+        Three pieces knows as the collector, the base, and the emitter In 1954 the first pocket radios used transistors made by Texas Instruments Texas Instrument employee discovered multiple transistors and other electronic components could be placed on a single piece of silicon
+        Integrated circuit (IC) was born (aka the chip) Integrated circuits manufactured by layering thin wafers of silicon precisely doped and etched Space program and arms race in 1960s fueled early IC market Hearing aid was the first commercial product to use ICs Moore's Law predicted doubling of transistors on a chip every 18 months Has mostly been true
+    Summary of evolution of computers
+        Relay-based -> vacuum tube -> transistor -> integrated circuit
 </pre>